Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Latourell Falls Columbia River Gorge

-One of the most impressive waterfalls along Columbia River Gorge, Latourell Falls streams in a single 224-foot drop from a columnar basalt rock cliff overhang.
-The waterfall itself is stunning, but the dark rock wall speckled with bright green lichen adds character to the scene.
+One of the most impressive waterfalls along the Columbia River Gorge, Latourell Falls streams in a single 224-foot drop from a columnar basalt cliff overhang.

 How To See Latourell Falls